 To design neutron tube with assigned flow value and other parameters such as size, service life and so forth, preliminary computer simulation should be fulfilled.
 PIC code SUMA was used for ion optic system modeling and investigation of ionization processes influence on deuteron beam dynamics and output data of gas-filled neutron tubes.
+The code is a 2.5 dimensional time dependent model that may self-consistently describe the charged particles dynamics at various coordinate systems.

 As a sample typical gas-filled pulse neutron tube has been studied (see Fig. 1).

-Figure 1: Deuterons distribution (lower) and their self-field potential (upper) in neutron tube.
+Figure 1: Deuterons distribution (lower) and their selffield potential (upper) in neutron tube.